 Learning to interpret food labels was an uphill battle for me.
-I became extremely overwhelmed at all the of the ingredients to avoid and their different possible pseudonyms.
+I became extremely overwhelmed with all the of the ingredients to avoid and their different possible pseudonyms.
 The food industry plays some very dirty and deadly tricks to make us buy their stuff.
 But consumers, now more than ever, are more conscious of what they put in their bodies.
-This is why reading a variety of Fitness Articles from websites like Fitness Gains has become commonplace for those that want to better understand how to fuel their body.
 This starts with knowing what to look out for on food labels.
 So here’s a quick and dirty primer on what to avoid on food labels if you want to continue into the world of greener eating.

 - High Fructose Corn Syrup (HFCS) found in anything you can imagine and more: also can be labelled as “corn sugar“.
 It can cause insulin resistance, diabetes, hypertension, increased weight gain, and is most likely made from GMO corn.